Yevheniia Kantemyr

 Yevheniia Kantemyr (Євгенія Кантемир; born 4 July 2005) is a Ukrainian badminton player.

 Career

 Kantemyr was born in Ukraine in 2005.
 She studied at Kharkiv Professional Sports College.
 In 2022, she along with her family were displaced as a result of Putin's war on Ukraine.
 Her mother and brother live in Slovakia, while she first moved to France and then Italy.

 In November 2024, she and Buhrova made history as they reached a world tour tournament final at the 2024 Hylo Open, first for any Ukrainian player(s) across all five disciplines.

+Kantemyr made history with the national team by winning the bronze medal at the 2026 European Women's Team Championships.